 SamMobile had revealed even before the Galaxy Watch Active 2 came out that it would have an ECG monitoring feature.
 The Galaxy Watch Active 2 is Samsung’s first smartwatch with hardware that could let people take an electrocardiogram (ECG) right on their wrist.
 It wasn’t present on the smartwatch when it was released last year.
 Samsung said that it was still waiting on approval from relevant regulatory bodies.

 Samsung has now received approval for ECG from the Ministry of Food and Drug Safety in South Korea.
 What this means is that users will soon be able to take advantage of this feature, at least in the company’s home country.
 Samsung will make the Galaxy Watch ECG feature available elsewhere as and when the regulators grant approval in those countries.
+The FDA has also approved the feature for use in the United States.

 What Is The Galaxy Watch ECG Feature